JerBouma/FinanceToolkit/README.md

 A share price index measures how the value of the stocks in the index is changing, a share return index tells the investor what their “return” is, meaning how much money they would make as a result of investing in that basket of shares.

-A price index measures changes in the market capitalisation of the basket of shares in the index whereas a return index adds on to the price index the value of dividend payments, assuming they are re -invested in the same stocks.
+A price index measures changes in the market capitalisation of the basket of shares in the index whereas a return index adds on to the price index the value of dividend payments, assuming they are re-invested in the same stocks.
 Occasionally agencies such as central banks will compile share indices.
 Find the documentation [here](https://www.jeroenbouma.com/projects/financetoolkit/docs/economics#get_share_prices).

 </details>